rectorphp/getrector-com/resources/blog/posts/2025/2025-03-02-road-to-hell-is-paved-with-strings.md

 id: 76
 title: "Road to Hell is Paved with Strings"
 perex: |
-    In [7 Traits of Successful Upgrade Companies](/blog/7-traits-of-successful-upgrade-companies) we wrote about behavior patterns of companies who [make the impossible upgrade happen](/blog/success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application).
+    In [7 Traits of Successful Upgrade Companies](/blog/7-traits-of-successful-upgrade-companies), we wrote about the behavior patterns of companies that [make the impossible upgrade happen](/blog/success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application).

-    Today we look closely on an **anti-pattern that repeats in every framework**, in every custom solution and even in testing tools.
+    Today we look closely at an **anti-pattern that repeats in every framework**, in every custom solution, and even in testing tools.
 A lot of CLI tools that should help us write better code also suffer from it.
-Framework are trying to get rid of it, but most drag mountain pile of history BC promise and so never do.
+Frameworks are trying to get rid of it, but most drag mountain piles of history BC promise and so never do.

-    In this post we'll look at spotting this anti-pattern, think about better way to achieve same result and share our strategy to get rid of it in our projects.
+    In this post, we'll look at spotting this anti-pattern, think about better ways to achieve the same result, and share our strategy to get rid of it in our projects.
 ---

-At first, here are 4 code examples we keep seeing in legacy project we're hired to upgrade.
+First, here are 4 code examples we keep seeing in legacy projects we're hired to upgrade.
 Maybe you'll know them:

 ```php
 return [